 Aliso Viejo is in Orange County, approximately 50 miles south of Los Angeles, and is bordered by Laguna Beach, Laguna Hills, Laguna Niguel, and Laguna Woods.
 The city was developed around Pacific Park, a 900-acre business district with a town center, with the intention to grow local jobs and provide nearby residences.
 Median income according to a 2007 study is over $92,000.
 The city is a well-balanced mix of business, entertainment, and residential.

 Entertainment and shopping are primarily offered in the Aliso Viejo Town Center and the Commons.
 It features restaurants, stores, markets, and the Grand Park.
-This Aliso Viejo Community Association often uses the park as a gathering site for community functions like outdoor movies and concerts, and the annual 4th of July event.
+The Aliso Viejo Community Association often uses the park as a gathering site for community functions like outdoor movies and concerts, and the annual 4th of July event.
 One can join the Aliso Viejo Country Club with a variety of amenities.
 Guests can check into the Renaissance ClubSport that features an on-site spa, and is part of the Marriott hotel chain.

 The athletic fields, nature walks, hiking trails, golf courses, and parks make Aliso Viejo an ideal location for outdoor adventure seekers.
 The Orange County park system runs The Aliso and Wood Canyons Wilderness Park where visitors can learn about regional plants and animals with park rangers, or independently explore some of the 30-plus miles of hiking and biking trails within the 4,500-acre park.
 One of the highlights here is Robber’s Cave, or Dripping Cave, a place where local legend says that stagecoach robbers and cattle thieves hid out in the 1800s.

 The city often holds special events like pet fairs, 5Ks, educational seminars, seasonal celebrations, and international festivals.
 Like many cities, Aliso Viejo has recreation classes which you can register for via their course catalog.

 Soka University of America was established in 2001 as a private, liberal arts college and graduate school.
 This 103-acre campus is consistently ranked in the top 25 national liberal arts colleges and emphasizes an international focus along with a robust offering in the arts.
 The Soka Performing Arts Center is a 1000-seat facility with amazing acoustics where you can see live entertainment.